jemmy512/book-notes/Linux/dpdk.md

 #### 8.1.2.2 NIC TX

 The **XPS** (Transmit Packet Steering, introduced after Linux kernel 2.6.38) mechanism can intelligently select one of the multiple queues to send the packet.
-A mapping from the core to a TX queue is available.”
+A mapping from the core to a TX queue is available."
 * lock contention will be reduced because it reduces the competition for the same queue.
 The lock contention will be totally eliminated if each core has its own TX queue
 * the chance of cache miss is decreased during packet transmission.